MarketSquare/robotframework-style-guide/readme.md

 # Introduction

 This repository is dedicated to creating the content for the robotframework style guide.
-Ultimately it is publised on the robotframework [guides](https://docs.robotframework.org/docs) pages.
+Ultimately it is published on the robotframework [guides](https://docs.robotframework.org/docs) pages.

 ## Folder Structure